-- 1.1 This standard is published as a Ministerial Building Standard that forms part of the Building Rules under the Planning, Development and Infrastructure Act 2016 (the Act) and must be read in conjunction with the requirements of that Act and the Planning, Development and Infrastructure (General) Regulations 2017 (Regulations). - 1.2 This standard requires increased levels of durability, sustainability, health and safety to be provided for housing (Class 1 buildings under the Building Code) on designated Aboriginal lands in western South Australia that are subject to harsh environmental conditions and where access to maintenance facilities is limited. - 1.3 The provisions of this standard are in addition those required by the Building Code and apply to a Class 1 building located in areas identified as designated Aboriginal lands in 2.1 below. - 1.4 A reference to an Australian Standard in this Standard is a reference to the edition current at the time of application.
+- 1.1 This standard is published as a Ministerial Building Standard under the Planning, Development and Infrastructure Act 2016 and must be read in conjunction with the requirements of that Act and its associated regulations. - 1.2 This standard requires increased levels of durability, sustainability, health and safety to be provided for housing (Class 1 buildings under the Building Code) on designated Aboriginal lands in western South Australia that are subject to harsh environmental conditions and where access to maintenance facilities is limited. - 1.3 The provisions of this standard are in addition those required by the Building Code and apply to a Class 1 building located in areas identified as designated Aboriginal lands in 2.1 below. - 1.4 A reference to an Australian Standard in this Standard is a reference to the edition current at the time of application.